0xsuid/msr-security-awareness/doc/INSTALLATION.md

 Database optimization is Recommended before executing scripts.

-Note: Select options in scripts in following order:
+Note: Select options one by one (in scripts) in following order:
     1. Download Dataset
     2. Load Dataset into Database
     3. Create Tables (cve_revs,cve_revs_js,cve_revs_py)